RolandWarburton/knowledge/Writing/On Userscripts.md

 touch build.js
 ```

-Our project should not look like this.
+Our project should now look like this.

 ```none
 ├── build.js